oreally/document_bot/README.md

 Original sources: https://github.com/divakarkumarp/RAG-Chat-with-Documents/tree/main, https://huggingface.co/ThisIs-Developer/Llama-2-GGML-Medical-Chatbot

-However, the code from there has changed a lot.
+However, the code from there has now changed a lot, since the document manager was added.

 ## Overview:
 Software And Tools Requirements